alexpevzner/go-avahi/README.md

 This package was developed and tested at Fedora 40, but expected to work at all other distros.

+# Runtime requirements

+This package requires a working Avahi daemon and libavahi-client dynamic libraries installed on a system.
+In most cases it should work out of box.

 <!-- vim:ts=8:sw=4:et:textwidth=72
 -->